LordZeuss/arr-installer/README.md

 * Heimdall    -A way to view the status on your containers.
 Isn't a portainer replacement.
 ## Media Servers Included
 * Jellyfin
+* Plex

--Future plans to add Plex and Emby.
+-Future plans to add Emby.

 # Pre-Requirements